Stebbins and Roberts Office Building and Factory

 The Stebbins and Roberts Office Building and Factory is a historic manufacturing facility at 1300 East 6th Street in Little Rock, Arkansas.
 Set on 3 acre at the junction of East 6th and Shall Avenue, the building has a single-story office section and a two-story manufacturing facility behind.
 It has a buff brick exterior, and its main entrance has Art Deco decorative elements.
-The plant was built in 1947 to a design by Burks and Anderson, a prominent local architectural firm.
+The plant was built in 1947 to a design by Burks & Anderson, a prominent local architectural firm.
 It is their only known surviving industrial design.

 The property was listed on the National Register of Historic Places in 2016.